Home

 Non-Invasive Prenatal Paternity Test

-Some labs offer a “non-invasive” test that avoids the small risks inherent in the other two procedures.
-They collect DNA from both mother and baby through a sample of the mother’s blood.
+The latest option is a “non-invasive” test that avoids the small risks inherent in the other two procedures.
+The lab collects DNA from both mother and baby through a sample of the mother’s blood.

 This approach is possible because a variety of cell types from the fetus can cross the placenta and circulate within the mother’s blood.
 The lab compares the fetal DNA with the mother’s DNA to determine which markers must have come from the biological father.
 Then they check the alleged father’s DNA to see if he has the correct paternal markers.